Tanya Lynn’s story, Founder of Sistership Circle

 I wanted sisterhood.
 I wanted girlfriends who were also passionate about self-development and a healthy lifestyle.

 So I put on my first women’s event in January 2009.
 Over 30 women showed up.
-Monthly after month I put on events to bring women together.
+Month after month I put on events to bring women together.
 I was onto something.
 I brought on a partner and we created a membership-based business model.
 We had a big vision and everyone was excited about it.
 So excited that a member came up to me and said, can we meet weekly in smaller groups?

 And that was the beginning of Sistership Circle.